OpenNMT/opennmt.github.io/Guide.md

 parameter using newly passed in options.
 To override this, and continue from the previous location use the `-continue` option.

+### Parallel training

+To accelerate training, you can use *data parallelism* for the training.
+Data parallelism is the possibility to use several GPUs for training with parallel batches on different *replicas*.
+To enable this option use `-nparallel` option which requires availability of as many GPU cores.
+There are 2 different modes:

+* synchronous parallelism: in this mode (default), each replica process in parallel a different batch at each iteration.
+The gradients from each replica are accumulated, and parameters updated and synchronized.
+* asynchronous parallelism: in this mode (activated with `-async_parallel`, the different replicas are independently calculating their own gradient, updating a master copy of the parameters and getting updated values of the parameters.
+Note that a GPU core is dedicated to storage of the master copy of the parameters and is not used for training.
+Also, to enable convergence at the beginning of the training, only one replica is working for the first `async_parallel_minbatch` iterations.

 ### Deploying Models